Cook Like Czechs

 Instructions

-• Add the flour, dry yeast, sugar, and salt to the bowl.
-Pour in the lukewarm water and oil.
+• Add 4 cups all-purpose flour, 2 teaspoons active dry yeast, ¼ teaspoon granulated sugar, and ½ Tablespoon salt to the bowl.
+Pour in 1 ½ cups lukewarm water and 1 and ½ Tablespoons vegetable oil.

 • Knead into a smooth, elastic dough: First, roughly mix all the ingredients in a bowl with a fork.
-Dump the pre-made dough onto a work surface and finish with your hands.
-If the dough is too sticky, add little by little more flour until the dough is elastic on the surface.
+Transfer the dough to a work surface and finish kneading by hand.
+If the dough is too sticky, gradually add more flour until it becomes elastic.

-• Divide the dough into two equal pieces and shape it into buns.
+• Divide the dough into two equal pieces and shape each into a bun.
 Dust them with a bit of flour to prevent the surface from drying out.
-Cover the buns with a clean kitchen towel and leave them to rise in a warm place for about 45 minutes.
+Cover the buns with a clean kitchen towel and let them rise in a warm place for about 45 minutes.

-• Roll out each of the risen buns on a work surface lightly dusted with flour into an oval about 13 inches (32.5 cm) long.
+• Roll out each of the risen buns on a lightly floured work surface into an oval about 13 inches (33 cm) long.

-• Turn the rolled oval with the longer side towards you and use your hands to roll it up.
-Transfer both pieces of veka on a baking sheet lined with baking paper.
-Press the ends of the bread in slightly.
-Cover with a kitchen towel and leave to rise in a warm place for a further 30 minutes.
+• Turn the rolled oval so the longer side is facing you and roll it up with your hands.
+Transfer both pieces of veka to a baking sheet lined with baking paper.
+Slightly press in the ends of the bread.
+Cover with a kitchen towel and leave to rise in a warm place for another 30 minutes.

-• Heat the oven to 425°F (220°C), and place the rack in the center.
+• Heat the oven to 420 °F, and place the rack in the center.
 Place a small pot of boiling water in the bottom of the oven and close the oven door to allow steam to build up inside.

-• Brush the proved veka loaves on top with a whisked egg and water mixture.
+• Brush the risen Veka loaves on top with a mixture of whisked egg and water.

-• Place the brushed vekas in the oven with steam and quickly close the door.
-Reduce the oven temperature to 400°F (200°C).
-Bake for about 15-18 minutes until the surface is golden.
+• Place the brushed Vekas in the oven with the steam and quickly close the door.
+Reduce the oven temperature to 400°F and bake for about 15-18 minutes until the surface is golden.

 Notes

-• Allow the veka pastry to cool completely.
-Then cut it in a bias into ½ inch (1-1,5 cm) thick slices.
+• Allow the Veka to cool completely.
+Then cut it on a bias into ½ inch (1-1.5 cm) thick slices.

 • STORAGE: Veka bread tastes best the day you bake it.
-I've found that veka is soft and moist for up to three days after baking.
-If you don't use veka up, wrap it in a kitchen cloth and store in a dark place, such as a bread bin.
+It remains soft and moist for up to three days after baking.
+If you don't use it all up, wrap it in a kitchen cloth and store it in a dark place, such as a bread bin.

-• Use the slices of veka to make Czech open-faced sandwiches or top them with various spreads, e.g., garlic cheese spread, or ham spread.
+• Use the slices of veka to make Czech open-faced sandwiches (Chlebíčky) or top them with various spreads, such as garlic cheese spread or ham spread.

 Calories: 1041kcal | Carbohydrates: 196g | Protein: 31g | Fat: 14g | Saturated Fat: 2g | Polyunsaturated Fat: 7g | Monounsaturated Fat: 3g | Trans Fat: 0.1g | Sodium: 1763mg | Potassium: 382mg | Fiber: 10g | Sugar: 1g | Vitamin C: 0.04mg | Calcium: 47mg | Iron: 12mg